 WRVO is an Equal Opportunity Employer and does not discriminate regarding race, ethnicity, religion, gender, age, marital status, or sexual orientation.

-Operations Internship: Operations interns work closely with our on-air staff and are engaged in a variety of activities that contribute to the overall quality of the WRVO broadcast.
-These interns are responsible for many tasks, including but not limited to: producing our "Nature of Things" podcast and web build out; recording weather and other continuity breaks to practice on-air delivery; digitizing old time radio broadcasts; producing promos; recording interviews and other voice work; editing and producing evergreen content; working with and assisting fellow interns; assisting during our fundraisers and election night; and much more.
+Production/Operations Internship: Production/Operations interns work closely with our on-air staff and are engaged in a variety of activities that contribute to the overall quality of the WRVO broadcast.
+These interns are responsible for many tasks, which may include: producing promotional, feature and other content for broadcast and online platforms; recording weather and other continuity breaks to practice on-air delivery; digitizing old time radio broadcasts; recording interviews and other voice work; editing and producing evergreen content; working with and assisting fellow interns; assisting during fundraisers and on election night; and much more.

-Our operations interns are often treated like employees and we ask that interns act accordingly.
+WRVO Production/Operations interns are often treated like employees and we ask that interns act accordingly.
 Our overall sound is a very important aspect of operations at WRVO and this requires all interns and staff members to perform to the best of their ability.
 For more information about a production internship, please email Station Manager Bill Drake.

-We are currently looking for operations interns for the fall, spring and summer on a rolling basis.
+We are currently looking for Production/Operations interns for the fall, spring and summer on a rolling basis.

 News Internship: News interns work closely with our news director and other reporters.
 Assigned tasks include but are not limited to: gathering and rewriting AP wire copy for air; getting audio elements, text and images ready to post to our website; editing and logging audio and interviews; recording press conferences (in the field and by phone); performing interviews in the field; preparing our public file; making calls to set up potential interviews and gather information for news stories; assisting during fundraisers and election night; preparing web build outs for news and local programming; and more.